vimlet/vimlet-commons/src/node/README.md

 --------------------------------------------------------------------------

 ## Documentation
-Documentation is an ongoing effort, hopefully it will get better and better over time, feel free to open
+Documentation is an ongoing effort, hopefully it will get better and better over time.

 To view the documentation page [click here!](https://rawgit.com/vimlet/VimletCommons/master/docs/node/api/index.html)